 Sun hat/woolen hat

-You can bring the hat or small cap to protect from day Sunburn.
-On the upper part of trek more cold and windy so you can have woolen hat to make your head warmer.
+You can bring the hat or small-cap to protect from day Sunburn.
+On the upper part of the trek more cold and windy so you can have a woolen hat to make your head warmer.

 First aid kit

-All our trekking our tour and trek leaders carry the first aid kit box including the medicine for altitude sickness and diahoerria and other small problems.
-You should bring any personal medicines that you may need.
-Some time your local medicine is more effective than we provide.
+All our trekking our tour and trek leaders carry the first aid kit box, including the medicine for altitude sickness and diarrhea and other small problems.
+You should bring any personal medication that you may need.
+Sometimes your local dose is more effective than we provide.

-In some places on the tea house trek we can buy the Mineral water but it is discourage for an environmental point of view because of the plastic bottles.
+In some places on the tea house trek, we can buy Mineral water, but it is discouraged from an environmental point of view because of the plastic bottles.
 We can get Hot and boiled water from the guest house.
 Iodine tablets and water purification drop chlorine is recommended to take.
 Buying and renting equipment in Kathmandu

-Kathmandu has ranges of good trekking stores and you can get every needed thing for the trekking.
-North Face, Mountain Hard wear and other big show rooms are in Thamel and other centers.
-Easy to rent items are down jacket and sleeping bag, most of the things are fake but you get on good price.
+Kathmandu has ranges of good trekking stores, and you can get every needed thing for the trekking.
+North Face, Mountain Hard Wear, and other big showrooms are in Thamel and other centers.
+Easy to rent items are down jacket and sleeping bag; most of the things are fake, but you get at a reasonable price.
 Shoes are recommended to buy from your home

 Equipment we provide